 But it’s important to remember that just like any other drug, over the counter or prescription, there are always possibilities of interactions.
 Antibiotics are no exception and an unplanned pregnancy as a side effect is possibly one we’d rather avoid!

-So, it’s important to be clued up on the facts about antibiotics and the pill, and most importantly, the effects they can have on the pill’s ability to prevent pregnancy.
+So, it’s important to be clued up on the facts about antibiotics and birth control, and most importantly, the effects they can have on the pill’s ability to prevent pregnancy.

 What are antibiotics and why are they prescribed?